 If you have any questions regarding the program or the application,

 please feel free to contact us at email@example.com.
 (Kei Kato)

 How can I apply?

-- Location: Komatsu, Ishikawa -A preparation camp (合宿/gasshuku) will be held on August 1st and 2nd
+- Location: Komatsu, Ishikawa -A preparation camp (合宿/gasshuku) will be held on July 31st and August 1st in Kanazawa, Ishikawa.

 - Fees: None.
 Lodging and expenses are paid for.

 - Languages: English and Japanese

 Founded upon the principle of “Creating an environment for the exploration of new horizons and paths through close, and diverse exchanges,” Komatsu Summer School aims to continue its mission by providing high school students with the following four programs: